dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory.md

 `https://cloud.getdbt.com/enterprise-login/<login-slug>`
 :::

-*Note:* If your dbt account is configured with a single-tenant cloud or on-premise installation, the `cloud.getdbt.com` domain in the URL above will be replaced with a different value.
+*Note:* If your dbt account is a VPC deplotment, the `cloud.getdbt.com` domain in the URL above will be replaced with a different value that was supplied to you by your dbt Labs account team.

 ## Setting up RBAC